brent-vw/aws-intelligent-document-processor/README.md

 Deployment can be done through the aws sam cli.
 First build the application with `sam build`.

 Then you can deploy by calling `sam deploy`.
-If its your first time deploying you can call `sam deploy --guided` to set the initial parameters
+If its your first time deploying you can call `sam deploy --guided --capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM` to set the initial parameters

 ## Acting on Processing results
 Processing results are stored in 2 Amazon SQS queues a Processed Queue where the successfully processed items are stored an a FailedQueue that notifies you of failed activities.